yetanotherco/yet-another-bridge/mm-bot/docs/README.md

 ![order_processing.svg](images%2Forder_processing.svg)

-The order has the following states:
+And each has the following states:

 ![state_diagram.svg](images%2Fstate_diagram.svg)

 ### 2. Failed Orders Reprocessing
-When an order fails, the bot stores the error and marks the order as failed.
-So, the `Failed Orders Processor` will retry the failed orders.
+When an order fails, the bot stores the error, and marks the order as failed.
+This way, the `Failed Orders Processor` is able to retry the failed orders.
 The following diagram shows the flow of a failed order through the bot.

 ![failed_orders.svg](images%2Ffailed_orders.svg)